Shaku-Med/safe_lock/README.md

 - You only need to remember one password (for the key file) instead of remembering all your encryption keys

 If you choose to save keys in an image, the image will look completely normal.
 The keys are hidden using steganography, which embeds the data in a way that's invisible to the naked eye.
 You can share the image, use it as a wallpaper, or store it anywhere, and it will still look like a regular picture.

+When you save keys to an image, the output will always be saved as a PNG file, even if your original cover image was a different format.
+This is necessary because PNG is a lossless format that preserves the hidden steganography data.
+Other formats like JPEG use compression that would destroy the hidden information.
+The program will automatically convert your cover image to PNG format during the process, so you can use any image you want as a starting point.

 ## Important Security Notes